dsdanielpark/EDA-NIf/README.md

 # Tutorial
 We provide tutorial notebooks for all the features we offer.
-We plan to provide additional docstrings or documentation from the official distribution version (major version 1 or higher).
+I plan to provide additional docstrings or documentation from the official distribution version (major version 1 or higher).

 1. Main-tutorials: https://github.com/DSDanielPark/EDA-NIf/blob/main/tutorials/edanif_tutorial.ipynb
 2. Sub-tutorial-folder: https://github.com/DSDanielPark/EDA-NIf/tree/main/tutorials